 If you type in a new tag that already exists in SiteWrench, you might accidentally create a duplicate global tag.
 You’ll see multiple versions of the same tag in your dropdown bar.

 Depending on how your site is styled, this may or may not be obvious to your users on the front facing side of your site.
-Most often you will see duplicate global tags pulling in on your Event Calendar page where it shows “Categories.”
 Sometimes the site is styled to show a drop down bar; other times the tags appear as clickable buttons that will allow users to select the tag they want to see so only those events pull through on the website.
 If your site has a “Featured Event” tag and you see “Featured Event” pulling in more than once on your page, that’s an indication that you have accidentally created duplicate tags.
 There is an easy way to fix it, so keep reading!

 MANAGING GLOBAL TAGS